 As you grow more comfortable, invite your loved ones over for coffee or a meal.
 Ease into conversations with them.
 During these visits, avoid playing music in the background and turn off any other distractions (TV, radio, etc.).
 Even if you do not invest in clEAR technology, you can practice with your loved one’s voice – and enjoy quality time together in the process!

 Healthy communication is the foundation of healthy relationships.
 Through conversation, we share ourselves and our inner worlds with one another.
 With hearing loss, speech recognition becomes difficult, leading to poor communication.
 In turn, this could lead to unhealthy relationships, in which people become frustrated and isolated.

-If you are experiencing changes in your hearing and have yet to take a hearing test, contact us today at Fidelity Hearing Centers.
+If you are experiencing changes in your hearing and have yet to take a hearing test, contact us today at Fidelity Hearing Center.
 We provide comprehensive hearing tests and hearing aid fittings to ensure healthy communication with your loved ones.